coopchap/coopchap/README.md

 <br>

 - Very new, excited to get started
-- Want to learn full-stack application development
+- Want to learn desktop application development
 - Real dream is aviation

 <br><br>